shomnathsomu/Maven-Project/README.md

 3. Maven TestNG: TestNG is a testing framework inspired from JUnit and NUnit but introducing some new functionalities that make it more powerful and easier to use.
 It supports test configured by annotations, data-driven testing, parametric tests, etc.

 4. Maven REST Assured: Java DSL for easy testing of REST services

+## Maven Run
+1. Open the command prompt in the maven project directory
+2. Type [mvn clean] and hit ENTER.
+3. Type [mvn compile] and hit ENTER.
+4. Type [mvn test] and hit ENTER.